SandroKranert/AbbeSynapse/task-planner-ai-flow/README.md

    ```

 ### Step 2: Download this project
-1. Download this project as a ZIP file
+1. Download this project
-2. Extract it to a folder on your computer (e.g., Desktop)
-3. Open Command Prompt (Windows) or Terminal (Mac/Linux)
+2. Open Command Prompt (Windows) or Terminal (Mac/Linux)
-4. Navigate to the project folder:
+3. Navigate to the project folder:
    ```
    # On Windows
    cd C:\Users\YourUsername\Desktop\task-planner-ai-flow